peter88213/aeon3obsidian/docs/template/README.md

 The *aeon3obsidian* Python script extracts the items of an [Aeon Timeline 3](https://timeline.app/) project and generates a set of Markdown documents.

----

-## Note
+> [!NOTE]

-This script is based on a data model reverse-engineered from an Aeon Timeline 3.4.20 sample project file.
+> This script is based on a data model reverse-engineered from an Aeon Timeline 3.4.20
+> sample project file.
 This project file is marked as version 15.
+>

-When the application is updated, the file format may change and this tool may no longer work for you.
+> When the application is updated, the file format may change and this tool
+> may no longer work for you.
 Please consider it experimental.

----

 ![Screenshot](docs/Screenshots/screen01.png)